listenrightmeow/fidel/README.md

 ### INSTALLATION

-You can install this fork from Bower directory or you can download and call this library in your web application appropriately.
+You can install this fork from Bower directly or you can download and call this library in your web application appropriately.

 ### INSTANTIATION